tdimiduk/clifun/README.md

   clifun.call(my_program)
 ```

 That's all it takes.
 Clifun will inspect your function and collect the values it needs it from command line arguments, environment variables, or config files, and then call it.
+It does all of this using your type annotations, so it will fail if you have any arguments without a type annotation.

 ```
 python examples/function --a 1